 Hey guys, in case you're new to Custom Windows Themes, here is some information that you might find useful and a guide explaining how to install and use a custom theme.
 If you're in a hurry, jump ahead to the HOW-TO GUIDE below.

-If you're into Dark Themes, then you have to understand that these come in two flavors: Dark Mode compatible themes and Full Forced Dark Themes.
+If you're into Dark Themes, then you have to understand that these come in two flavors: Dark Mode compatible themes and Forced Dark Themes.
 The first category only applies the dark UI to Windows Explorer and other Dark Mode compatible apps, while the second category is trying to force the dark UI on most of the Windows UI elements.
-All my Dark Themes are Dark Mode only compatible and I'll explain why.
-The Windows UI was never meant to be dark in the first place so most apps make use of the Windows UI in this way.
-Thus by using a Full Forced Dark Theme some apps can become difficult to use.
-One example is Microsoft Words which gets a dark background in the writing section.
-My goal behind Custom Windows is to solve problems not to create some more.
+Most of my Dark Themes are in the Dark Mode compatible category and I'll explain why.
+The old Windows UI was never meant to be dark in the first place so most classic apps make use of the Windows UI in this way.
+Thus by using a Forced Dark Theme some apps can become challenging to use.
+Here are a few examples: older versions of Microsoft Office will get a dark background in the writing section; some apps will get dark menus with dark text making it impossible to read; some websites will have dark background text fields with black text making them very hard to use.

-Of course, this doesn't stop here.
-Check the Matching Extras section in the README file to further customize your Mouse Cursors, Wallpapers, Firefox and so on, but first make sure to check out the Guide bellow and enjoy your Custom Windows Adventure!
+Please feel free to check out the Matching Extras section in the README file of each theme where you’ll find recommended links to further customize your Windows using custom Mouse Cursors, Wallpapers, Firefox themes, and so on, but first, make sure to read the Guide below before you embark on your Custo Adventure!

 - create a Restore Point using System Restore (safety first).